 - Salmonella- This is the infection produced by bacteria in the intestinal tract, which causes abdominal pain, diarrhea, fever, etc.

 Most of the time, mold is pinkish, which turns out to other colors too.
 Hence, you need to prevent this cause as soon as possible as ice is compared to a food item.
 It is not fair to serve your drinks with contaminated ice cubes.

 What ice machine makes sonic ice?

 If one wants to get sonic style ice, then he or she has to buy the best nugget ice makers for chewing the ice as sonic ice is for chewing by mixing it up in any type of soft drinks or smoothies.
 Sonic style ice cannot be made from any other ice maker.
-Specialized ice machine for perfect shaped sonic ice is needed.
+A specialized ice machine for perfect shaped sonic ice is needed.
 Here are some ice machines mentioned below which produce sonic style ice easily.

 - Opal Nugget Ice Maker- This is first built Opal01, which is 24 lbs of soft.
 This machine is packed with stainless steel wrap with an accent of black color.
 It costs start from $440.19

-- Ice-O-Matic- This machine produces ice, which is excellent in quality and also appropriate for under counter installation.
-It costs start from $2,458.00. also, to note, you cannot get this item in India as it is not shipped.
+- Ice-O-Matic- This machine produces ice, which is excellent in quality and also appropriate for under-counter installation.
+It costs start from $2,458.00.
+Also, to note, you cannot get this item in India as it is not shipped.

 Where are Hoshizaki ice machines made?

 If you want to get a wide variety of ice machines, then Hoshizaki is the right choice to buy.
 This machine produces ice in a different physical dimension.
 Now, here comes the question that from where Hoshizaki ice machines made?